tldr-pages/tldr/pages/common/rmdir.md

 > Removes a directory.

 - Remove directory, provided it is empty.
-Use `rm` to remove not empty directories:
+Use `rm -r` to remove non-empty directories:

 `rmdir {{path/to/directory}}`